Locke/coreasm.core/README.md

   - batched execution ([recursive] evaluation of multiple agents in one tasks) has been removed, as the ForkJoinPool can better distribute the work across workers
   - TODO: determine number of processors to be used

 The [locke](https://github.com/Locke/coreasm.core/tree/locke) branch contains a somewhat stable version of features that are likely to be released next.
 Its history may be rewritten to pull in different features and pick commits from the development branch.
+It is also used for changes, that are not too experimental.

+There are some additional major differences to upstream & changes in the "locke" branch, that are not in any feature branch:

+- targets Java 11 (instead of Java 7)
+- the maven layout has been changed
+  - the eclipse modules are not yet supported
+- TestEngineDriver: public constructor with properties
+- robustness, performance and codestyle improvements

-Development of new features happens in the [dev](https://github.com/Locke/coreasm.core/tree/dev) branch, which is based on the `locke` branch.
+Development of experimental features happens in the [dev](https://github.com/Locke/coreasm.core/tree/dev) branch, which is based on the `locke` branch.
 It must be considered as experimental, as it contains experiments and patches for my specific workload.
 I share them for the interested visitor, but be warned that the history is dirty and will be rewritten a lot (i.e. expect things that I try out but discard later on).

+Some noteworthy changes of the "dev" branch, not in any feature nor the "locke" branch:

+- SchedulerImp: public ForkJoinPool
+- ConcurrentProgramEvaluator: removed AgentContext, added InterpreterCache
+- ConcurrentProgramEvaluator: injectUpdates
+- TestEngineDriver: return list of updates

 Upstream Merged PRs
 -------------------